 Yuma is a larger medium-sized city located in the state of Arizona.
-With a population of 94,139 people and 43 constituent neighborhoods, Yuma is the 11th largest community in Arizona.
+With a population of 97,093 people and 52 constituent neighborhoods, Yuma is the 12th largest community in Arizona.

 Residents of the city have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
-On average, they spend only 17.86 minutes getting to work every day.
+On average, they spend only 18.71 minutes getting to work every day.

-Yuma is a very ethnically-diverse city.
+Yuma is an extremely ethnically-diverse city.
 The people who call Yuma home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Yuma, accounting for 59.82% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Yuma residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Yuma include Irish, English, Italian, and French.
+Important ancestries of people in Yuma include German, English, Irish, Italian, and French.

 Yuma also has a high percentage of its population that was born in another country: 19.98%.